5 reasons your pension scheme would be better off in a DB master trust - costs

 Employers with smaller schemes face additional pressures, with an increasing governance burden and tighter regulatory scrutiny diverting attention away from running their businesses.

 Sharing the costs

-Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme, particularly for employers of smaller schemes.
+Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme.

 Cost savings can be realised in two key areas: